timdnewman/Lizzy/README.md

 <img src="docs/images/lizzy_logo_alpha_80.gif" alt="Lizzy logo" width="400">
 </div>

-Lizzy uses the FE/CV method to solve a macro-scale infusion problem in porous media.
-The solver is mainly designed to simulate composite resin infusion processes, but it can be generalised to other porous media like soils.
+Lizzy uses the FE/CV method to simulate a macro-scale infusion problem in porous media.
+The solver is mainly designed to simulate composite resin infusion processes, but it can be generalised to any porous media where Darcy's law is the governing equation (like soils).
-The solver name "Lizzy" is inspired by the character of Elizabeth Bennet, companion of Mr Darcy in Jane Austen's novel _Pride and Prejudice_.
+The name "Lizzy" was inspired by the character of Elizabeth Bennet, companion of Mr Darcy in Jane Austen's novel _Pride and Prejudice_.

 ### Development stage and Issues
 This project is still in early development stage and has **not reached a release version** yet.
 While the solver results are generally correct, there may still be cases where it fails.
 It is recommended to wait for a first release before using Lizzy for your research.
 On the other hand, use of Lizzy for testing is welcome.
-If you do use Lizzy and encounter some issue, you can help improve the software faster by reporting what you encountered in the Issues sections.
+If you do use Lizzy and encounter some issue, you can help improve the software faster by reporting what you encountered in the Issues section.

 ## Installation
 Lizzy is provided as a package.
-It is advised to create a dedicated Python environment and use `pip` to install Lizzy in it.
+It is advised to create a dedicated Python environment and use the `pip` package manager to install Lizzy in it.
 Since Lizzy is still in early development and receives frequent updates, package versioning **is not adopted yet**.
-Therefore, it is recommended to install the package in [editable mode](https://packaging.python.org/en/latest/guides/distributing-packages-using-setuptools/#working-in-development-mode) by navigating inside the cloned `Lizzy` folder and running the command: `pip install -e .`.
+Therefore, it is recommended to install the package in [editable mode](https://packaging.python.org/en/latest/guides/distributing-packages-using-setuptools/#working-in-development-mode).
+To do so, navigate inside the cloned `Lizzy` folder and run the command: `pip install -e .`.
 By doing so, a simple `git pull` inside the cloned repository will update the package to the latest commit.
-This is the recommended solution to keep Lizzy up to date until a version number will be released.
+This is the recommended solution to keep Lizzy up to date until a version number is released.

 ## Visualisation
 The recommended software to visualise results from Lizzy is Paraview: